salvatoremark/portfolio/README.md

 ### MSALV Create Block Template (WP Blocks 2024)

-This plugin template has been crafted using the create-block tool, leveraging Ryan Welcher's [External Project Template](https://developer.wordpress.org/news/2024/04/16/creating-an-external-project-template-for-create-block/) as a foundation.
-Detailed on the WordPress Developer Blog, this template mirrors the file structure of the create-block tool while incorporating personalized enhancements such as, a PHP class encapsulates the plugin, ensuring streamlined functionality and organization.
+This plugin template has been crafted using the create-block tool, leveraging Ryan Welcher's [External Project Template](https://developer.wordpress.org/news/2024/04/16/creating-an-external-project-template-for-create-block/) as a foundation, detailed on the WordPress Developer Blog.
+This template mirrors the file structure of the create-block tool while incorporating personalized enhancements such as using a PHP class to encapsulate the plugin, providing easier-to-read function names, and streamlined organization.

 [MSALV Create Block Template - codebase](https://github.com/salvatoremark/msalv-create-block-template)